katerina-mishina/Class-of-2020-CASS-Business-Analytics/README.md

 Create a markdown file in your folder following the convention `<YOUR-USERNAME>.md`.
 Ex.

 ```
-_data/MonaTheOctocat/MonaTheOctocat.md
+data/MonaTheOctocat/MonaTheOctocat.md
 ```
 Copy the next template into your file, delete the boilerplate data and fill the information with yours.
 ```
 ---
 name: FULLNAME-OR-NICKNAME # No longer than 28 characters
-institution: INSTITUTION-NAME 🚩 # no longer than 58 characters
+country: COUNTRY-NAME 🚩 # no longer than 58 characters
 profile_pic: mona.png # Name and extension of your profile picture(ex. mona.png) The picture must be squared and 544px on width and height.
 quote: YOUR-SENIOR-QUOTE # no longer than 100 characters, avoid using quotes(") to guarantee the format remains the same.
+best memory: # no longer than 100 characters, avoid using quotes(") to guarantee the format remains the same.
+proudest achievement: # no longer than 100 characters, avoid using quotes(") to guarantee the format remains the same.
+favourite place in London:
+best advice I was given:
 github_user: YOUR-GITHUB-USERNAME
 ---
 ```